driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 Kpack is Buildpacks for Kubernetes.
 It will allow us to define Stores, Stacks, Builders and Images as Kubernetes resources.

 #### ClusterStore
-It defines which buildpacks are available.
+It defines which Buildpacks are available.
 E.g. we can limit it to Java and Go and use specific Buildpack image versions

 #### ClusterStack
 Same as in Buildpack it defines the build and run images to be used.